 The usual start point to explore the Llangattock Escarpment is a (free) parking area along a narrow road that circles round three sides of Mynydd Llangatwg, reached by other roads, 2 miles south of the A4077 near Crickhowell or 3 miles west of Gilwern on the A465.
 This is a secluded location, not near any settlements, and the place is never busy.
 The hillsides are mostly free of trees, covered instead by grass and bushes, and the land slopes quite gently up to the south by a hundred feet, to the base of the line of low cliffs below the plateau rim.
 Several paths ascend from the parking area to the main track, which in places follows a former tramway, used to transport the quarried stone to the Brynmawr ironworks.

 The path moves westwards through the first old quarry, past some of the conical, grass-covered mounds then, after a short gap, reaches the main section, framed by higher cliffs to the south, in places with seasonal pools and seeps along the base.
 Here the tramway led down a steep incline towards the valley floor, but another trail continues, descending slightly, while a narrower path explores at a higher level for a while, later dropping down to the main route.
 The trail curves south into a little valley, where several small streams flow down from above, at least one emerging out of a cave.
-Just beyond is the largest cave system, Eglwys Faen, which has several entrances, the main one about 50 feet above the path, leading to passage at least 30 feet wide and almost as high.
+Just beyond is the largest cave system, Eglwys Faen, which has several entrances, the main one about 50 feet above the path, leading to a large passage at least 30 feet wide and almost as high, off which are various narrower tunnels, most easily explorable, needing only a torch.
 Further east, the land below the cliffs becomes wooded and steeper, forcing the main path to descend, though it continues to follow the plateau.
 A narrower route climbs to the top, via a ravine, reaching the rim in the vicinity of a sinkhole and a rare example of a raised peat bog, named Waen Rudd.
 Pwll Gwy-rhoc is a thousand feet south, a short though slow walk over sometimes wet ground.
 This location is often very windy, and the level surroundings are rather featureless, but the pool itself is quite striking, owing to its dark water and remote, exposed setting.
 A similarly boggy walk west leads to drier ground near the plateau rim, and to a faint path, which follows the escarpment east, back towards the quarries; perhaps used more by the resident sheep than by hikers.
 A large cairn marks a minor summit.
 A ledge just below the rim gives some of the best views of the quarries, while the main path continues round the far side of the easternmost quarry then back down to the old tramway.